Central Region

 • Adolescent

-• Adult and Substance Use
+• Substance Use Disorders

-• Testing
+• Psychological Testing

-A caseload of four to six patients will be carried on each rotation as well as conducting five to ten clinical groups per week, family therapy, and treatment team.
-Once a month weekend work will occur on all rotations.
-The Monday before or after weekend work will be given off to the scheduled intern.
-Testing will occur on all rotations with the possible exception of the pre-adolescent rotation.
-A minimum of ten to thirty psychological evaluations will be completed during the training year.
+A caseload of 4-6 patients will be carried on each rotation at Royal Oaks Hospital as well as family therapy, treatment team meetings, and conducting five to ten clinical groups per week.
 During some rotations, interns will participate as a member of a multi-disciplinary treatment team led by an Attending Psychiatrist.
 Other members of the treatment team include psychologists, registered nurses, licensed professional counselors, clinical social workers, expressive therapists, educators, utilization review staff and a clinical case manager.
 Interns not only present case conceptualizations but will also convey findings of psychological testing.

-Rotation Schedule
+Schedule Considerations

-Interns at Royal Oaks Hospital will typically work an 8:30 am – 5:00 pm schedule each week except that once each month, interns will provide serves Friday evening and Saturday and/or Sundays.
+Interns at Royal Oaks Hospital will typically work an 8:30 am – 5:00 pm schedule each week except that once each month, interns will provide services Friday evening and Saturday and/or Sundays.
 On this weekend, interns will work from 5:00 – 8:00 pm Friday and all day on Saturday and/or Sunday.
 On these weeks, interns will be given the Monday before or after the weekend off in exchange for working.

 Interns will also rotate units every three months of internship, though the schedule remains the same for each.
 In general, interns on all rotations will carry a caseload of four to six patients as well as conducting five to ten clinical groups per week, family therapy, treatment team, and assessment referrals.